pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 #### Use topologySpreadConstraints to make pods evenly spread

 By configuring `topologySpreadConstraints`, you can make pods evenly spread in different topologies.
-For instructions about configure `topologySpreadConstraints`, see [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).
+For instructions about configuring `topologySpreadConstraints`, see [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).

 > **Note:**
 >